 - Carve the chicken and serve with the potatoes, beans and drippings.

-- *If you aren’t worried about FODMAPs, you can use regular olive oil and add 1 tsp garlic powder to the seasoning mixture instead of garlic-infused olive oil.
+- *If you aren't worried about FODMAPs, you can use regular olive oil and add 1 teaspoon garlic powder to the seasoning mixture instead of garlic-infused olive oil.

-- **Green beans can be problematic for some people concerned with FODMAPs, but the Monash Univeristy Low FODMAP Diet app lists green beans as tolerable by most individuals with IBS in servings of 15 beans (75 grams) or less.
+- **Green beans can be problematic for some people concerned with FODMAPs, but the Monash University Low FODMAP Diet App lists green beans as tolerable by most individuals with IBS in servings of 15 beans (75 grams) or less.

 - Category: Dinner

 - Method: Instant Pot

 Keywords: low fodmap whole chicken, low fodmap roasted chicken, low fodmap instant pot whole chicken, low fodmap pressure cooker chicken, low fodmap rotisserie chicken, low fodmap whole roasted chicken, low fodmap chicken dinner, low fodmap one-pot meal, low fodmap dinner recipes, paleo, whole30, gluten-free, lactose-free